cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 import * as k from 'cdk8s';
 import * as kplus from 'cdk8s-plus';

-// lets first create our pod template. this part if the same as configuring a pod. const podTemplateSpec = new kplus.PodTemplateSpec();
-podTemplateSpec.podSpec.addContainer(new kplus.Container({
+// let's define a job spec, and set a 1 second TTL. const jobSpec = new kplus.JobSpec({
+  ttlAfterFinished: kplus.Duration.seconds(1),
+});

+// now add a container to all the pods created by this job jobSpec.podSpecTemplate.addContainer(new kplus.Container({
   image: 'loader'
-}))

-// now we use the pod template to define a job spec, and set a 1 second TTL. const jobSpec = new kplus.JobSpec({
-  template: podTemplateSpec,
-  ttlAfterFinished: kplus.Duration.seconds(1),
-})
+}));

 const app = new k.App();
 const chart = new k.Chart(app, 'Chart');